MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ### TLS version blocks connection

 If you can't download the MSI installer because your Transport Layer Security (TLS) version is not permitted in this storage account.
-In PowerShell, you can switch to using TLS 1.2 with with the following command:
+In PowerShell, you can switch to using TLS 1.2 with the following command:

 > ```powershell
 > [Net.ServicePointManager]::SecurityProtocol =[Net.SecurityProtocolType]::Tls12